CadenFinley/CJsShell/docs/themes/thedetails.md

 ### Prompt Information Variables

 The information variables are defined like {VAR_NAME} and will replace the var with the proper information.
 Some basic vars are: {USERNAME} {HOSTNAME} {PATH} {DIRECTORY} {TIME} Vars can be defined in any content field, and prompt type, conditional, and separator.
 You can see a comprehesive list at the bottom of this page.
-Addionally, prompt tags can be added and registered through enabled plugins.
 Some prompt tags should only be used while within a certain prompt, but you can kinda just put whatever information you want anywhere.
 Nothing is stopping you.

 ### Default cjsh Theme